timlamec/MillsMap-1/README.md

 Make sure you're using the server linked with webmap during the webmap installation stage
 - Create the digital questionnaire
 - Open ODK-Central server and upload the questionare.
 Supportive information https://docs.getodk.org/central-forms/
-- Install ODK; Go to play store on your android phone download  and install opendata Kit Application Open ODK, click on configure with QR code then scan the provided from
+- In Mobile phone, install ODK from playstore then click configure with QR code then scan the provided QR Code from your server
 - Set your identity; Open ODK >setting> user and device  identity>form metadata> type your user name, phone number and email address
 - Open Your ODK application and you will find 5 options
   - Fill blank form